 If you are here today because you think you have been wrongfully terminated by your employer, we strongly encourage you to seek legal assistance immediately.
-At the Rager Law Offices, our knowledgeable and experienced wrongful termination attorneys thoroughly understand these cases.
+At Rager & Yoon – Employment Lawyers, our knowledgeable and experienced wrongful termination attorneys thoroughly understand these cases.
 We will investigate your claims and work to secure any compensation you may be entitled to.
 Whether you have been terminated for discriminatory reasons, retaliation, or something else, we are ready to help.

 Why would a termination become illegal?